-First, engineered flooring is generally available from 3/8” to 3/4" thick with 1/2" to 5/8” being the most common thicknesses.
+Engineered flooring is generally available from 3/8” to 3/4" thick with 1/2" to 5/8” being the most common thicknesses.
 But the thinner the board, the thinner the wear layer.
-We recommend 3/4" thickness but it is less common and harder to find.
+Though less common and harder to find, we recommend 3/4" thickness.

-As shown in the photo, the wear layer on Lauzon engineered flooring extends nearly to the tongue of the board, making it nearly equivalent to solid flooring in terms of refinishing or repairing.
-Viking’s is similar.
+As shown in the photo below, the wear layer on Lauzon engineered flooring extends nearly to the tongue of the board, making it nearly equivalent to solid flooring in terms of refinishing or repairing.